Heliamphora pulchella is one of the smallest species in the genus and closely related to minor. The red pitchers are lined with silver hairs!

 Mature division from our Stock -plant.
 Shipped in a pot.

 Heliamphora are mainly highland plants.
 They prefer cool days around 75/83F and night time drops near 55-60F for success.
 The plants handle warmer temperatures quite well given the humidity is very high.
 Because they require a lot of light, many growers have great success indoors with LED and T5 grow lights.
 Moist, bright, and good airflow is key.

 The genus Heliamphora is contains 23 or so species endemic to the Tepui Mountains of the Guiana highlands in Venezuela.
 All species are endemic to isolated mountain ranges known as the Tepuis.
 These sandstone formations are also called the table mountains, and each one is isolated from the jungles below.
 The weather can be cold and rainy, but when the sun comes out the light is very strong.

-Heli is from the Greek word helios, meaning “sun’, so they also go by the name sun pitcher plants, marsh pitcher plants or South American pitcher plants.
-They secret sweet nectar which attract prey, mainly small insects.
+Heli is from the Greek word helios, meaning “sun’, so they also go by the name sun pitcher plants, marsh pitcher plants, or South American pitcher plants.
+They secret sweet nectar which attracts prey, mainly small insects.
 The pitchers are covered in fine downward-facing hairs that direct prey deeper inside.
-These hairs make escaping impossible.
-The insects tire and fall into the plant’s digestive fluid.
+These hairs make escape impossible.
+The insects tire and fall into the plant's digestive fluid.
 Enzymes break down and absorb the nutrients.